jevargasv/rspec-testing-in-rails/README.md

 The main idea is to write tests as specifications of system behavior.
 It means that it has different methods of approaching the same problem which helps engineers think more clearly and make sure their refactoring is successful each step of the way.
 Because it can be very easy to get stuck and get lost on unnecessary code with no plans at all.

-This is an example written with test/unit in Ruby on Rails:
+This is an example written with test/unit, which comes standard with Rails:
+:
 ```
 def test_making_order
   book = Book.new(:title => "RSpec Intro", :price => 20)